Mmesek/mmesek.github.io/content/Portfolio/feature-slide.md

 - **Seasonal Events**: Celebrate holidays with faction-based infection, gifting, and more
 - **Interactive Storytelling**: Captivate users with dynamic, narrative-driven experiences

-# Don't just take our word for it, take theirs!

-"This bot has been a game-changer for our server.
-The moderation tools are top-notch, and the community engagement features keep our members coming back." - AussieGG, Dying Light

-"The developer's responsiveness and the bot's seamless integration made the process a breeze.
-Highly recommended!" - Tiny, Coheed and Cambria & TinyTalk

-"Some more stuff lorem ipsum etc" - Jarvis Babbit, Titanfall 2 Poland

 # In-House Technology